Sustainability & the Future of Finance: Financing Models for a Sustainable World

 The lecturers have extensive experience in the international financial world and in teaching finance and banking courses in an international setting.

-Also, guest lectures will be part of the course, with presentations by e.g. Ecovadis and a Bank.
-As one of the project assignments, students will develop a financial plan.
+Also, guest lectures will be part of the course, with presentations by e.g. Ecovadis and a bank.
+In one of the project assignments, students will develop a financial plan.
 Students will also work on a (financial) assignment provided by a real-life (social) company.
-Visit tot he ECB in Frankfurt is evt. possible.

 [1] Schoenmaker, D. and W.Schramade (2019), “Principles of Sustainable Finance”, Oxford University Press